hal/dmr.repl/README.md

 dmr-repl
 ========

 A REPL shell for managing Wildfly server instances.
-Build's on sbt and leverages the scala REPL at it's core.
+Build on sbt and the scala REPL at it's core.